 This audience favourite is an exciting program that presents a selection of short films submitted by regional, national and international filmmakers.
-This is a juried event and the official selections will be publicly screened as part of the Barrie Film Festival’s annual Short Film Program Showcase on Saturday, October 25, 2025 – 7:00 pm at the Galaxy Cinemas Barrie, located at 72 Commerce Park Drive.
-The awards will be announced following the screening at Milestone Grill + Bar located nearby at 150 Park Place Blvd.
+This is a juried event and the official selections were publicly screened as part of the Barrie Film Festival’s annual Short Film Program Showcase on Saturday, October 25, 2025.

 Sponsored by: